If you’re a subcontractor and someone owes you money, you have a choice to suspend work in order to encourage payment from that person.

 To suspend work, you must:

-- give the person who owes you money (the respondent) written notice using a Notification of offence form (online version or download PDF, 194KB) of intention to suspend work.
+- give the person who owes you money (the respondent) written notice of your intention to suspend work.
 The notice must state that it is made under the Building Industry Fairness (Security of Payment) Act 2017

 - wait at least two business days before suspending work after giving your written notice to suspend work.